Vasu7052/Real-Time-Object-Tracker/README.md

 * Add your own image into the images folder
 * And give reference of it into the python code
 * Run the code :)

+## Features
+* Track as many as images at a same time
+* Change the threshold as on your own requirement as see the result